Skip to content

 Principle 2: The main conversation (orchestrator role) does not review code.
 After loading the go-review-lead Skill, the main conversation acts as the orchestrator — it only does triage and aggregation, loads no vertical review skills, and does not directly analyze code logic.
 If the orchestrator also reviewed, its own findings would bias its aggregation of the other agents' results, recreating the same problem as the heavy skill.

-Principle 3: Vertical agents load knowledge on demand through Skill tools.
+Principle 3: Vertical agents load domain knowledge automatically at startup via the skills: field.
 Agent definition files are lightweight (a few dozen lines of prompts).
-Review knowledge is stored in standalone skill files that agents load at runtime via the Skill() tool.
+Review knowledge is stored in standalone skill files.
+Each agent declares its required skill in the skills: frontmatter field — the platform injects the full skill content automatically when the agent starts, with no need to call the Skill() tool at runtime.
 No content is duplicated, and skill files can be reused across agents.

 Full architecture overview (main conversation Skill orchestration + 7 vertical agents):